 The teaching team of Fudoshin are all black belt instructors with many years of teaching experience.
 They are adept at teaching kids, youth and adults, from beginners to advanced students.
 They have also received LGBTQ awareness training.
-(Donovan Waite Sensei of Philadelphia is a 7th degree black belt and is the dojo’s main connection to the United States Aikido Federation.)

 In his teaching, Mike attempts to maintain a balance between the “martial” and the “art” of Aikido.
 He focuses on the precise execution of movement, as it is from this precision that power arises, while also encouraging the improvisation required to deal with unexpected situations.
 He fuses the five elements of physical fitness (strength, flexibility, balance, aerobics and coordination) into his teaching of Aikido.

 O Sensei’s genius was to discover a way to defend oneself effectively against all types of attacks (strikes, holds, knife, sword, multiple attackers, etc.), without causing serious harm to one’s opponents.
 Mike emphasizes how to neutralize attacks safely, for both attacker and defender.

 Mike is now retired after a nearly 40 year career as a senior manager in government and university.
 He is married to Mary Win and has two grown sons, André and Luc, as well as two grandchildren.